 7. Make money on merch

 You might not make a huge amount of money from the doors at each show!
 Selling merchandise could be a good way to pay for the vital things that keep you going on the road!
-Taking along some CDs, t-shirts and stickers might be a useful boost your income and provide fans with a lasting reminder of your music!
+Taking along some CDs, t-shirts and stickers might be a useful boost to your income and provide fans with a lasting reminder of your music!

 8. You can’t play on broken strings…